 It all starts with a Table.

 The Table or the Grid is the base of everything on Stackby.
-With the look and feel of a Spreadsheet, it could work for you as a simple spreadsheet or something that works its magic on your data and workflows.
+With the look and feel of a Spreadsheet, it could work for you like a simple spreadsheet or something that works its magic on your data and workflows.

 This is where you can structure your data and do all the work that you have been typically doing on spreadsheets.
 We think of it as a highly modern table that lets you fit in your data the way you want it.

 Here we go on everything you wanted to know about the Grid:

 Click on a stack and it directly opens in Grid View or the Table View.
 It is a blank canvas and right now as you open it, column properties are not set, the searches, filters, etc. have not been activated.
 You need to start with setting in these column properties and molding it how you want your data to look and work.

 If you are starting on a Stack or the Grid, here is how to get the most out of the Grid View:

 - Overview of Column Properties